 Who to ask, how to ask, and when to ask

 Help to explore interests and options and secure internship positions.

 What is the most productive way to spend the summer months?

 Which programs, if needed, will help the student prepare for college.

 Writing resumes, cover letters, and personal statements.

 Completing college applications, supplements, and essays.

 Where to go, what to see, and which questions to ask.

 Myers Briggs Type Indicator (MBTI) and Strong Interest Inventory.

 Adrienne is the founder of Lighthouse Guidance, co-founder of Teenz In The City, and a passionate educator and counselor.
-She has 12 years of experience in the field of college counseling, with particular expertise in colleges offering support for students with learning differences and other special learning needs.
+She has 12 years of experience in college counseling, with particular expertise in colleges offering support for students with learning differences and other special learning needs.
 She has toured more than 100 colleges and universities in the United States and abroad.
-Adrienne works privately as a college counselor to assist students and families with the college process, as well as to support students with the transition from secondary school to college and work life.
-She has worked as a college guidance counselor at independent schools including Loyola School, Aaron School, and Fordham Preparatory School.
-She currently consults at Academics West, the Lang School and recently started working with students from China who are applying to US universities.
+Adrienne works privately as a college counselor to assist students and families with the college process and support students with the transition from secondary school to college and work life.
+She has worked as a college guidance counselor at independent schools, including Loyola School, Aaron School, and Fordham Preparatory School.
+She currently consults at Academics West, the Lang School, and recently started working with students from China applying to US universities.